blankaex/blog/_posts/2023-04-10-effay-shoes.md

     {{ site.url }}/assets/res/2023-04-10-effay-shoes/samba.jpg
     {{ site.url }}/assets/res/2023-04-10-effay-shoes/gazelle.jpg
 {% endcapture %}
-{% include gallery images=images cols=2 caption="Adidas Sambarose, Adidas Y-3 Gazelle" %}
+{% include gallery images=images cols=2 caption="Adidas Samba Rose, Adidas Y-3 Gazelle" %}

 If you're more of an Adidas Stan 😉 then the Sambas and Gazelles are also great picks to make yourself seen.
 They're similar shoes but both offer a wide array of designs.

-Between the two, Sambas are more popular and widespread, whereas the Gazelles boast unique collabs with brands like Gucci and Y-3 (as shown above) in addition to the default looks.
+Between the two, Sambas are more popular and widespread, whereas the Gazelles boast unique collabs with brands like Gucci and Y-3 (as shown above) in addition to the standard looks.

 {% capture images %}
     {{ site.url }}/assets/res/2023-04-10-effay-shoes/numeric.jpg